davedittrich/lim-cli/docs/ctu.rst

 ================

-One of the largest unredacted sandbox and network traffic capture datasets available for research and experimentation is the "CTU Datasets" from the Czech Technical University in Prague.
+One of the largest unredacted sandbox and network traffic capture datasets available for research and experimentation are the "CTU Datasets" from the Czech Technical University in Prague, Czech Republic.

-The ``lim ctu`` subcommand group assists in processing these datasets.
+The ``lim ctu`` subcommand group assists in searching and accessing these datasets.

 Datasets Overview
 -----------------

-Read the output of ``lim ctu overview`` to get a URL for the main web page.
-Please respect their request from their *Disclaimer* when using and publishing this data.
+The ``lim ctu overview`` command attempts to load the URL for the main web page.
+If it can't do this, you will at least be shown the URL as seen here.

 .. code-block:: console